Tsyklon (Cyclone) launch vehicle family

 The third stage of the Tsyklon-3 rocket normally inserts the entire cluster of six spacecraft into circular orbits with an altitude of about 1,400 kilometers and an inclination of 82.6 degrees toward the Equator.
 A previous attempt to launch a Gonest/Strela cluster ended in a failure a year ago.
 (The latest launch was previously planned for December 22 and December 26, 2001).

 2004 May 28: Russia launched a classified military payload to monitor foreign Navy activities.
-According to the Russian Space Forces, KVR, a Tsyklon-2 rocket carrying a Cosmos-series satellite blasted off from Baikonur Cosmodrome at 10:00 Moscow Time.
+According to the Russian Space Forces, KVR, a Tsyklon-2 rocket carrying a Kosmos-series satellite blasted off from Baikonur Cosmodrome at 10:00 Moscow Time.
 Four minutes later, the spacecraft separated from the upper stage of the launch vehicle.
-The payload was identified as Cosmos-2405.
+The payload was identified as Kosmos-2405.

 Tsyklon-2 routinely delivers US-PM electronic intelligence, ELINT, spacecraft designed to detect sea vessels by intercepting their radio signals.
 The information from the satellites reportedly can be used to navigate Russian cruise missiles toward their targets.
 This mission was originally expected at the end of 2002.
 A previous spacecraft of this type was launched in December 2001.